 Image credit: Martin Ollman

-Kick back and relax over lunch to the soothing tunes of Canberra’s local music talent.
-See who's playing below.
+People could kick back and relax over lunch to the soothing tunes of Canberra’s local music talent.
+Below are the artists who played:

 Wed 11 September